|Support||Help Desk & Knowledge Base|

 SiteGround is an independent web hosting company offering a wide range of hosting solutions, including shared Linux hosting, managed WordPress hosting, WooCommerce support, and Cloud and Reseller hosting.
 The Bulgaria-based company was founded in 2004 and serves a global client base.

 In this SiteGround review, I’ll cover the pros and cons, pricing and plans, and share my experience as a customer.

 Is SiteGround Legit?

 SiteGround is often used for hosting WordPress websites.
-But they have a proprietary server backend along with a cloud infrastructure that can host any sort of website or web applications, but most of their clients run WordPress.
+They have a proprietary server backend and a cloud infrastructure that can host any website or web application, but most of their clients run WordPress.
 Their client base ranges from beginner bloggers to enterprise-level customers.

 Like my experiment with Web Hosting Hub, I recently had a couple of small sites that needed their own hosting accounts, so I wanted to give SiteGround Hosting a try based on high praise from people I respect in the industry.
-I started that project several years ago, and have kept the account active.
-I originally published this review several years ago, but have refreshed & republished this post as SiteGround has changed its tools & services.
+I started that project several years ago and have kept the account active.

 |Storage||10 GB||20 GB||40 GB|